bcurnow/mfrc522-reader/README.md

 The `read_uid` method implements a loop which checks for a type A PICC (card) in the RF field and, if found, starts the anticollision/select process and returns the UID.
 This method implements a timeout and will sleep `.001` seconds between each check for a card.

 The method takes the following arguments:
 * `timeout` - The number of seconds to wait for a PICC to enter the field.
-If None or any value less than zero (0), will wait not timeout.
-If set to zero (0), it will check for a card exactly once and and, if not found, will immediately timeout.
+If None or any value less than zero (0), will never timeout.
+If set to zero (0), it will check for a card exactly once and, if not found, will immediately timeout.
 Default: `None`

 The methods returns the uid read by the anticollision/select process as a reversed hex string.
 Each byte in the uid is converted to a two hex digit string using uppercase letters in the reverse byte order the card returns it.
 This is because I also have a second reader that I use for testing that isn't an MFRC522 which returns the UID in that order and I needed the values to be the same.